Budel-Dorplein: History

-The Catholic St Joseph Church was built between 1951 and 1952 and has two towers.
+The Catholic St Joseph Church was built in 1951 and 1952 and has two towers.

 The village used to be owned by the factory until 1968, when it became public domain and one of the villages of the municipality of Budel.
 The inhabitants also received the right to buy their own house instead of renting it from the factory.
 The zinc factory is nowadays owned by Nyrstar.